InesBett/Inbound-Tourism-Revenue-influence-on-GDP--analysis/README.md

 ## Trello

 For organization purposes I used Trello, it has helped me keep track of the tasks during the project developement.
-If you wish to have a look feel free to vist my [Trello]([https://trello.com/b/7QVzqRRg/mid-project](https://trello.com/invite/b/6751e9d73b69122a7e6fdffe/ATTI3182dcc47de494fa3976712acf7891971F277DC1/mid-project))
+If you wish to have a look feel free to vist my [Trello board](https://trello.com/invite/b/6751e9d73b69122a7e6fdffe/ATTI3182dcc47de494fa3976712acf7891971F277DC1/mid-project).

 ## Streamlit app

 Lastly, I created a streamlit app to display my visualizations apart from Canvas, Jupyter and Tableau.
-If you would like to have a look please check my [Streamlite](https://inbound-tourism-revenue-influence-on-gdp--analysis-16dec2024.streamlit.app/)
+If you would like to have a look please check my [Streamlite](https://trello.com/b/7QVzqRRg/mid-project)

 -------------------------------------------------------------------------------------------------------------------------------------------